Kaidu–Kublai war: Kaidu's invasion of the Yuan dynasty

 In 1275, Kaidu invaded Ürümqi and demanded its submission, but the Buddhist Idiqut (then a Yuan vassal) resisted.
 Kublai sent a relief force to expel him.
 Kublai's son Nomukhan and generals occupied Almaliq in 1266–1276, to prevent Kaidu's invasion.
 In 1277, a group of Genghisid princes under Möngke's son Shiregi rebelled, kidnapping Kublai's two sons and his general Antong.
 The rebels handed Antong to Kaidu and the princes to Mengu-Timur.
 The army sent by Kublai Khan drove Shiregi's forces west of the Altai Mountains and strengthened Yuan garrisons in Mongolia and Xinjiang.
 However, Kaidu captured Almaliq.

+A bilingual Mongol-Arabic gold dinar of Arghun, the Mongol Ilkhan of Persia, bearing the Mongolian phrase Qaghan-u nereber, meaning “in the name of the Khagan (Kublai)”; and a bilingual Mongol-Arabic silver dirham of Orus, son of Kaidu, dating to the period of the Chaghatayid–Ögedeid occupation of Ilkhanid Khorasan (1290s), bearing the Mongolian phrase Qaidu-yin nereber, meaning “in the name of Kaidu.”

 Kublai attempted to subject Kaidu to an economic siege by entrenching his forces in the Tarim basin and over the Uyghurs, cutting him off from these resources.
 In 1276, he stationed a garrison in Khotan and reinforced it several times between 1278 and 1283.
 In 1278 he stationed a garrison at Beshbalik, which from 1280 was under the Chinese general Qi Gongzhi.
 From 1281 to 1286 the garrison was reinforced, and the Chagatai prince Ajiqi was also sent to join the garrison.
 In 1281, 22 postal stations were set up between Beshbalik and Shanxi province, and more were set up to link Khotan and Cherchen in 1286.
 Military agricultural colonies (tuntian) were set up in Beshbalik in 1283 and 1286, and more set up between Khotan and Cherchen in 1287 in response to a famine in the Tarim basin.
 In 1278 a Qara Qocho regional supervision bureau was established, which later become a Pacification bureau, and in 1281, a Beshbalik protectorate was established.
 Through these, Yuan law and currency was imposed on the region.
 However, these measures were unsuccessful as the entire region was repeatedly raided by Kaidu and his allies.
 From 1288/89 the Yuan was forced to start withdrawing from Kashgar, Khotan and Beshbalik back to the interior of China proper.

 Nevertheless, rulers of the Golden Horde withdrew their support from Kaidu after the death of Mengu-Timur; three leaders, Noqai, Todemongke and Konichi, of the Golden Horde made peace with Kublai in 1284.
 Both Noqai and Todemongke made peace with the Ilkhan Ahmad Teguder as well.
 To attract military support from the Jochids, Kaidu sponsored his own candidate Kobek for the throne of the Left wing of the Golden Horde from early 1290s.
 Supported by Kaidu's army, the Golden Horde's troops clashed with Kobek several times.